SegersIan/knowledge-base/content/cybersecurity/wireless-and-mobile-security.md

 * **EAP-Transport Layer Security (EAP-TLS)** certificate-based authentication + mutual authentication of device and network.
 Due to certificate management, less mainstream.
 * **EAP-Tunneled Trasport Layer Security (EAP-TTLS)** extends `EAP-TLS` but client is NOT required to have certificate.
   * It removes the certificate overhead that comes with `EAP-TLS`.
+  * Requires extra sofrware, and PEAP not, in case you want something without certificates.

 ## Managing Secure Mobile Devices